MichaelThamm/C-/README.md

 If it worked congrats!
 * Expected result is some data dump to the terminal and a tab should open with a GUI of a red screen
-* The C++ folder is large in size due to the external libs included (Eigen & SDL2)
-  * If you want a barebones environment or do not need these, remove them from the terminal execution and the ./src folder